-Tehaleh demonstrates development done right through a thoughtful balance of mixed housing, open space and employment-producing commercial/industrial property.
-Over the next 20 years, Tehaleh will grow to become a self-sufficient 4,700-acre community within Pierce County’s Urban Growth Area.
-When complete, it is anticipated that the community will feature more than 1,800 acres of parks, trails, and open space, up to 9,700 homes, and 475 acres dedicated to employment uses.
-Schools, parks and other infrastructure are expected to continue to be built as the community grows.
+Tehaleh demonstrates development done right through a thoughtful balance of diverse housing, open space and employment-producing commercial/industrial property.
+Over the next 20 years, Tehaleh will grow to become a 4,700-acre mixed-use planned community within Pierce County’s Urban Growth Area.
+When complete, Tehaleh will feature more than 1,800 acres of parks, trails, and open space, up to 9,700 homes, and 475 acres dedicated to employment uses.

-For more than four decades, Newland Communities has been planning and creating great communities from coast to coast that continue to thrive and grow.
+For more than four decades, Newland Communities, the developer of Tehaleh, has been planning and creating great communities from coast to coast that continue to thrive and grow.
 From concept and construction to opening and beyond, Newland Communities strives to preserve the surrounding terrain and wetlands of its communities, while pioneering even greener ways to design and build.

 Newland Communities is pursuing a 20-year vision for Tehaleh that sustains values important to our residents as distinguished by four pillars: